robotframework/SeleniumLibrary/docs/extending/extending_seleniumlibrary.rst

 Public API
 ==========
 The plugin API and extending SeleniumLibrary have same access to the SeleniumLibrary public API.
-All the methods, which are exposed as keywords, are available in the library public API.
+All the methods, which are exposed as keywords, are available in the SeleniumLibrary public API.
 Generally keywords are converted to lover case and spaces are converted to underscores.
 Example `Open Browser`_ keyword is available as ``open_browser`` method.
 The method name can be overwritten with the ``@keyword`` decorator, but the SeleniumLibrary 4.0.0 release does not contain keywords where the keyword name would differ from the method name (other than the keyword case.)
-Please note that keywords created by the plugin API may not follow these rules and it is good to verify the method name from the plugin API source.
+Please note that keywords created by the plugins may not follow these rules and it is good to verify the method name from the plugin API source.

 Methods and attributes which are not keywords but are available in the public API
 ---------------------------------------------------------------------------------
-The SeleniumLibrary also contains methods and attributes which are not keywords but are useful when creating plugin or extending the SeleniumLibrary.
+The SeleniumLibrary also contains methods and attributes which are not keywords, but are useful when creating plugin or extending the SeleniumLibrary.
 The available methods are:

 ================  ================================================================================